 Financing the Green New Deal

-The Green New Deal will be funded as all other ambitious American projects – including public works, bank bailouts, wars, and tax cuts –have been: through carefully targeted, Congressionally authorized spending.
+The Green New Deal will be funded as all other ambitious American projects— frompublic works to bank bailouts, and from wars to and tax cuts—have been: through carefully targeted, Congressionally authorized spending.
 As the post-2008 consensus among serious economists and financiers affirms, this does not require “new taxes” unless inflation emerges.
 And since (a) well over $5 trillion in tax cuts and war expenditures in recent years have not triggered inflation, (b) the Fed is still struggling to get inflation consistently up to its 2% target, and (c) the Green New Deal will produce new goods and services to keep pace with and absorb new expenditures, there is no more reason to let fear about financing halt progress here than there was to let it halt wars or tax cuts.

 It should also be noted that unlike wars and tax cuts, many Green New Deal investments will be compensated, be it through equity stakes, interest payments, or other appropriate returns on investments.
 These will of course act in counter-inflationary fashion.
 Similarly, the new prosperity that the Green New Deal will bring to scores of millions of Americans below the top of the income and wealth distributions will rapidly grow the nation’s tax base, vastly expanding federal revenue even without raising marginal tax rates.